Presidency of Woodrow Wilson: Preparedness

 Military "preparedness," or building up the small army and navy—became a major dynamic of public opinion.
 New, well-funded organizations sprang up to appeal to the grassroots, including the American Defense Society (ADS) and the National Security League, both of which favored entering the war on the side of the Allies.
 Interventionists, led by Theodore Roosevelt, wanted war with Germany and attacked Wilson's refusal to build up the U.S. Army in anticipation of war.
 Wilson resistance to preparedness was partly due to the powerful anti-war element of the Democratic Party, which was led by Bryan.
 Anti-war sentiment was strong among many groups inside and outside of the party, including women, Protestant churches, labor unions, and Southern Democrats like Claude Kitchin, chairman of the powerful House Ways and Means Committee.
 Many liberal progressives especially in the Middle West strongly opposed preparedness and blamed Wall Street financiers and the profit=hungry munition makers for the preparedness movement and for trying to involve America in a needless war to benefit only Great Britain.
 Wilson denounced the "little group of willful men" who were unable to stop a declaration of war.
-But in 1919 they did block the League of Nations treaty because it further entangled America in foreign foreign relationships with distasteful countries, and turned over decisions to international bodies that belonged in Washington.
+But in 1919 they did block the League of Nations treaty because it further entangled America in foreign relationships with distasteful countries, and turned over decisions to international bodies that belonged in Washington.
 John Blum says: